maksbh/Dyablo/Readme.md

 ## Get the sources

-Dyablo includes Kokkos and PABLO as git submodules.
-Make sure to clone this repository recursively, this will also download Kokkos and PABLO from github.
+Dyablo includes Kokkos and other libraries as git submodules.
+Make sure to clone this repository recursively, this will also download Kokkos and other dependencies.

 ```bash
 git clone --recurse-submodules git@drf-gitlab.cea.fr:dyablo/dyablo.git